-- 16.04(a) The Employer will contribute \$100,000 annually, payable on May 1 of each year of the collective agreement, towards the premiums for dental benefits for employees, to be allocated, towards single or family coverage as the Union may direct. - (b) The parties acknowledge that CUPE will be responsible for the administration of the Dental Plan agreement. - (c) CUPE will be the contracting party to the Dental Plan agreement.
-The Employer will send the dental monies to the Union's insurer on CUPE's behalf. - (d) CUPE will automatically enroll all employees in the Dental Plan with single coverage for the academic year in which they are employed. - (e) Effective September 1, 2018, the Employer agrees to make deductions from the pay of employees for dental premiums as follows: - i.
-Prior to September 1 each year, CUPE will provide the Employer with the total annual employee contribution inclusive of 100% of the administrative cost it requires per employee for single benefit coverage for the upcoming academic year; - ii.
-CUPE or CUPE's insurer, will, monthly, send a list to the Employer with the following information: - 1.
-First Name - 2.
-Last Name - 3.
-Employee ID # - 4.
-Total annual employee contribution as per 16.04(e)(i) from each employee's pay and remitted to CUPE's insurer or third party administrator; - iii.
-Provided CUPE has complied with Articles 16.04(e)(i) and (ii) above, the Employer will deduct the total annual employee contribution as a lump sum amount from the next pay an employee receives in that academic term, subject to payroll deadlines as developed and communicated by the Employer; - iv.
-On a bi-weekly basis, the Employer will remit to the insurer or third party administrator identified by CUPE the total amount of dental premiums it has deducted from employees' pay.
-The Employer will also provide to the insurer or third party administrator identified by CUPE in an agreed-upon manner a report that includes the following information for each employee: - 1.
-First Name - 2.
-Last Name - 3.
-Employee ID# - 4.
-Total Amount deducted - 5.
-Date of Birth - 6.
-Gender - 7.
-Address - 8.
-Marital Status listed as "single" - 9.
-Hire Date - (f) Any further collection or reimbursement of employee contributions, including but not limited to those arising from: early cessation of employment, leaves of absence, or insufficient funds, shall be coordinated between CUPE and its benefit provider. - (g) Should an employee wish to make any changes to their coverage, including but not limited to: enrolling in family coverage, opting out of coverage, adding or removing dependents, and arranging for reimbursement, such requests shall be made to and coordinated between CUPE and its benefit provider.
+- (b) The parties acknowledge that CUPE will be responsible for the administration of the Dental Plan agreement. - (c) CUPE will be the contracting party to the Dental Plan agreement.
+The Employer will send the dental monies to the Union's insurer on CUPE's behalf. - (d) CUPE will automatically enroll all employees in the Dental Plan with single coverage for the academic year in which they are employed. - (e) The Employer agrees to make deductions from the pay of employees for dental premiums as follows: - (i) Prior to September 1 each year, CUPE will provide the Employer with the total annual employee contribution inclusive of 100% of the administrative cost it requires per employee for single benefit coverage for the upcoming academic year; - (ii) CUPE or CUPE's insurer, will, monthly, send a list to the Employer with the following information:

+- 1. First Name

+- 2. Last Name

+- 3. Employee ID #

+- 4. Total annual employee contribution as per 16.04(e)(i) from each employee's pay and remitted to CUPE's insurer or third party administrator;

+- (iii) Provided CUPE has complied with Articles 16.04(e)(i) and (ii) above, the Employer will deduct the total annual employee contribution as a lump sum amount from the next pay an employee receives in that academic term, subject to payroll deadlines as developed and communicated by the Employer;

+- (iv) On a bi-weekly basis, the Employer will remit to the insurer or third party administrator identified by CUPE the total amount of dental premiums it has deducted from employees' pay.
+The Employer will also provide to the insurer or third party administrator identified by CUPE in an agreed-upon manner a report that includes the following information for each employee:

+- 1. First Name

+- 2. Last Name

+- 3. Employee ID#

+- 4. Total Amount deducted

+- 5. Date of Birth

+- 6. Gender

+- 7. Address

+- 8. Marital Status listed as "single"

+- 9. Hire Date

+- (f) Any further collection or reimbursement of employee contributions, including but not limited to those arising from: early cessation of employment, leaves of absence, or insufficient funds, shall be coordinated between CUPE and its benefit provider.

+- (g) Should an employee wish to make any changes to their coverage, including but not limited to: enrolling in family coverage, opting out of coverage, adding or removing dependents, and arranging for reimbursement, such requests shall be made to and coordinated between CUPE and its benefit provider.

-- (h) The Dental Plan has no deductibles and provides for 100% coverage for diagnostic, preventative, and palliative services, 100% for restorative, endodontic, periodontal and surgical procedures. - (i) For further information regarding the terms and conditions of the Dental Plan negotiated between CUPE Local 3906 and the insurer, contact CUPE Local 3906. - (j) Dental Plan forms are available through the Union Office. - (k) The Employer will contribute \$10,000 per year, payable on May 1, towards the premiums for employees electing family dental coverage:
+- (h) The Dental Plan has no deductibles and provides for 100% coverage for diagnostic, preventative, and palliative services, 100% for restorative, endodontic, periodontal and surgical procedures.

+- (i) For further information regarding the terms and conditions of the Dental Plan negotiated between CUPE Local 3906 and the insurer, contact CUPE Local 3906.

+- (j) Dental Plan forms are available through the Union Office.

+- (k) The Employer will contribute the following amounts per year towards the premiums for employees electing family dental coverage.